Gert25/node-webpack/README.md

    This will start the development server for the project

    *NOTE: That the application will attempt to run nvm (Node version Manager) before starting up the server.
 If you don't have nvm installed I suggest installing it https://github.com/creationix/nvm/blob/master/README.md.
-NOTE THIS IS ONLY WORK FOR LINUX/MACOS USERS*
+NOTE THIS WILL ONLY WORK FOR LINUX/MACOS USERS*

+   ### NVM FOR WINDOWS
+        If you have a windows machine I suggest ussing the following link to install NVM for windows [NVM FOR WINDOWS](https://github.com/coreybutler/nvm-windows)